 There are different types of infrared heaters, including portable electric heaters, outdoor patio heaters, and radiant panels that can be installed on walls or ceilings.
 They are generally more efficient than traditional convection heaters because they do not waste energy heating the air, which can escape through windows, doors, and other openings.

 Infrared heaters are more efficient than electric heaters and can be a good choice for heating small spaces.

 Oil-Filled Radiator Heaters

 These heaters are filled with a special oil that is heated and circulated throughout the heater.
-They are a good choice for heating larger spaces for longer periods of time.
+They are a good choice for heating larger spaces for longer periods.

-Oil Filled Radiator with Adjustable Thermostat – 3 Heat Settings – Electric Portable Heater – Energy Efficient – Safety Tip-Over Protection & Safety Cut Off (2000W 2KW).
+Take a look at this Oil Filled Radiator with Adjustable Thermostat – 3 Heat Settings – Electric Portable Heater – Energy Efficient – Safety Tip-Over Protection and safety Cut Off (2000W 2KW).

 Propane heaters are a better choice for heating outdoor spaces or areas without access to electricity.
 Bear in mind, they can be costly to operate and require a steady supply of propane.